-This proposed Project will be fully funded through the A Bridge Home Program and a maintenance fund will be established for the duration of services.
-There is no fiscal impact to RAP's general fund.
+This proposed Project will be fully funded through a program to be determined by City Council.
+This will also include funding for the maintenance and services for the duration of the operation of the shelter facility.
+There is no fiscal impact to the RAP's general fund.